-Click the ‘learn more’ links below for full schedules and organizers.
-Note that individual meetings for these groups are posted on the ONR Calendar.
+Note that scheduled meetings for these groups also are posted on the ONR Calendar.

-- To inquire about a webpage for your group, contact us.
+- To inquire about a webpage for your group or to highlight your current webpage, contact us.

 - For a comprehensive list of journal clubs and discussion groups of interest, click here.